This manual is for Eclector version 0.12.0.

 The default method on this generic function calls

-with client, input-stream and
+with client,

-methods on make-labeled-object
+particular type (since methods on

-specialized to certain client classes
+specialized to certain

-context established by the default method on
+requires the context established by the default method on

 .